Amirhossein77-98/Python-Morse-Translator/README.md

 # Morse-Translator
-A compact Morse Code ⇄ Text translator (CLI + FastAPI).
+A compact, installable Morse Code ⇄ Text translator (CLI + FastAPI).
 This repo provides:

 - Bidirectional conversions between text and Morse code (letters, numbers, common punctuation).
 - Validation utilities to ensure Morse input follows allowed characters and token rules.
-- A small interactive CLI plus an HTTP API (FastAPI) with versioned routes.
+- An interactive CLI, an installable `morse` CLI entry point, and an HTTP API (FastAPI) with versioned routes.

-This README covers features, CLI usage, API endpoints (with examples), development and testing instructions.
+This README covers features, packaging and installability, CLI usage, API endpoints (with examples), development and testing instructions.

 ---